davidtorres1818/ILSR6V1/README.md

 -   **Outliers detection**

-laboratories with very extreme results were detected by using the Grubbs’ test, i.e. laboratories defined by very large or small results (glucose content).
+Laboratories with very extreme results were detected by using the Grubbs’ test, i.e. laboratories defined by very large or small results (glucose content).